ISLA-UH/UH_Soundscapes/README.md

 ```

 ## pip Timeouts
-Some dependencies may not install due to timeouts.
+Some dependencies may not install due to timeouts over VPNs or firewalls.
 To resolve this, try running
 ```
-pip --timeout=10000 install PyQt5
+pip --timeout=10000 install 'package_name'
 ```
 or any arbitrarily large number for the timeout value.